Timothy travels the U.S. full-time with only a small backpack and a suitcase. He spends his evenings writing and filming Youtube videos.

 5. Expect Arctic Temperatures Whenever It's Not 100+ Degrees

-The are two basic temperature setting on most Greyhound buses: Hang Meat and Sahara Sweaty.
+There are two basic temperature settings on most Greyhound buses: Hang Meat and Sahara Sweaty.
 So expect to either have to put on a few more layers or to be tempted to take off as many layers as possible without actually being naked in your seat.

 Don't ask me why the temperatures are so extreme on the Greyhound bus, maybe shivering helps to keep down the crazy.
 Maybe sweating out of every pore helps the drunks and druggies to feel more normal.
 Maybe it's an NTSB thing, I don't know.
 Just be sure to bring a jacket for the cold, and wear lots of deodorant for the heat.

 The scheduled layovers for your Greyhound bus trip will be listed when you purchase your ticket.
 And while I recommend looking over where and when you will have layovers, please keep in mind that the layover times WILL change.